Respirix app icon Respirix

 • Vaschillo, E., Vaschillo, B., & Lehrer, P. (2006).
 Characteristics of resonance in heart rate variability.
 Applied Psychophysiology and Biofeedback, 31, 129–142.

 • Lehrer, P. M., et al. (2020).
-Heart rate variability biofeedback improves emotional and physical health.
-Frontiers in Psychology, 11, 137.
+Heart rate variability biofeedback improves emotional and physical health and performance: A systematic review and meta-analysis.
+Applied Psychophysiology and Biofeedback, 45(3), 109–129.

 Slow Breathing & Vagal Activation